alfon96/clrpltmngr/README.md

 ## Requirements

-`clrpltmngr` runs seamlessly with no additional requirements.
+`color-squares` runs seamlessly with no additional requirements.
 However, if future versions incorporate dependencies, they will be listed in this section.

 ## Extension Settings

-`clrpltmngr` integrates the following settings for a tailored user experience:
+`color-squares` integrates the following settings for a tailored user experience:

-- `clrpltmngr.enable`: Toggle the extension on/off.
+- `color-squares.enable`: Toggle the extension on/off.

 ## Known Issues